According to a pediatric ER physician.

-But June is National Safety Month, an ideal time to think about what common household items are truly safe for your little ones to play with—and what's not.
+But September is Baby Safety Month, an ideal time to think about what common household items are truly safe for your little ones to play with—and what's not.

 While there are certainly more unsafe household items than one short list could cover, here's a list of 8 items your little one definitely shouldn't be playing with, the dangers they can cause and safer alternatives.

 Why children are attracted: Some kids love to hold items that have been used on them.
 Some thermometers also have blinking and beeping effects that are irresistible for your curious one.

 What's the danger: Anything that contains button batteries tops my list of things NOT to give your child.
 Button batteries are extremely dangerous if swallowed as they can burn the feeding and breathing tube in a short period of time.
 Most thermometers contain button batteries and when these batteries fall out, your child may put them in their mouth.

 2. The remote control